 - The hazard caused injury to the victim.

-I don’t want you to infer that just a slip and fall accident in a property owned by someone else would be enough to claim compensation.
-It’s knotted than you assume.
+I don’t want you to infer that just a slip-and-fall accident on a property owned by someone else would be enough to claim compensation.
+It’s knotted, then you assume.

-Some states like California, New York and Florida, follow the Comparative Negligence law where the victim’s contribution to the slip and fall is also analyzed.
+Some states like California, New York, and Florida follow the Comparative Negligence law, where the victim’s contribution to the slip and fall is also analyzed.
 It is one of the strongest defenses used in slip or trip and fall lawsuits.
-Compensation in such cases would be determined by the degree of carelessness of the victim.
+Compensation in such cases would be determined by the degree of the carelessness of the victim.

-Majority of the states including Georgia, Texas and Indiana sticks to the Modified Comparative Fault.
+The majority of the states, including Georgia, Texas, and Indiana, stick to the Modified Comparative Fault.
 According to this, the victim could collect compensation from the defendant party as long as he is less than 50% responsible for the accident.

 What if you are a trespasser and encounter a slip and fall accident?
-Sorry, you won’t be entitled to claim your injury unless your claim is proved different or exceptional.
+Sorry, you won’t be entitled to claim your injury unless your claim is proven different or exceptional.